pandassi/chatty-app/README.md

-Completed in about a week.
+Test completed in about a week.